yeojz/otplib/apps/docs/guide/benchmarks.md

 ## Performance Results

+A few things to keep in mind when reading the table below:

-The table below is a curated subset of the full suite — generation (no verify) on the common SHA-1 path, a single Base32 length, and the core utilities — written by `docs:benchmarks` to `apps/docs/public/benchmarks.json`.
-The capture timestamp and host environment are shown above the results so you can judge how recent and how comparable the numbers are to your own machine.
-For the full sweep (SHA-256/512, verify with windows, more Base32 sizes, URI parse/generate), run `pnpm --filter @repo/benchmarks bench`.
+- **Curated subset.** It covers the common SHA-1 generate path, a single Base32 length, and the core utilities — no `verify`, no SHA-256/512, no URI rows.
+- **How it's produced.** `docs:benchmarks` writes the snapshot to `apps/docs/public/benchmarks.json`; the capture timestamp and host environment shown above the results help you judge how recent and how comparable the numbers are to your own machine.
+- **Full sweep.** For SHA-256/512, `verify` with windows, more Base32 sizes, and URI parse/generate, run `pnpm --filter @repo/benchmarks bench`.

 <BenchmarkTable />